A single Lyme disease blood test does not always show that you have the bacteria responsible for causing Lyme disease in your body.

 However, if there are other clinical symptoms of Lyme disease, your doctor may well make the assumption that you DO have Lyme disease, and start to treat you, while he waits for a subsequent ELISA test to show positive.

 For information on the symptoms of Lyme Disease, go to Symptoms Lyme Disease

-In order to CONFIRM a positive result received from the ELISA testing, another different test is needed.
+If you DO get a positive result from the ELISA Lyme disease blood test, another different test is needed.
 This is called a Western blot test.

 For some information on Lyme Disease treatment, have a look at How to treat Lyme Disease

 Doctors may also wish to check other routine laboratory tests to determine how severely the patient's body has been affected by the Lyme disease.
 Other blood tests include: